Research at the Iovino Laboratory

-We investigate host-pathogen interactions during pathogenesis of bacterial invasive infectious disease of the brain.
+In our lab we investigate host-pathogen interactions during pathogenesis of bacterial invasive infectious disease of the brain.

 Among unsolved causes of neurological dysfunctions in both children and adults there are Central Nervous System (CNS) bacterial infections and bacterial meningitis, a severe inflammation of the meninges occurring as a consequence of a bacterial infection of the brain.
 The main etiological cause of these bacterial infections is Streptococcus pneumoniae, also known as the pneumococcus.

 Pneumococcal infections of the brain can be cured with antibiotics, however, the major burden of these infectious diseases is that, once bacteria invade the brain after trafficking across the blood-brain barrier, they interact with neurons causing neuronal death.
-Most of neurons cannot be either repaired or replaced.
+Most of the neurons cannot be repaired or replaced.

 World Health Organization (WHO) defines bacterial meningitis as a devastating disorder of the CNS primarily because, even if the bacterial infection is adequately cured, permanent neurological deficiencies, such as motor and intellectual delay, hearing loss, seizures, psychiatric disorders, occur in fifty percent of the cases, and they are all due to a neuronal injury caused by the infection.
 Finding the correct antibiotic therapy for a patient with bacterial meningitis could take a few days.
 In the meantime, bacteria in the brain kill and damage neurons in the brain.
 Successful treatments do not only have to eliminate the bacterial infection but must also protect neurons.